ktbaek/Excess-deaths-Denmark/README.md

     excess death, but may still be unusual for a three-year period.
 One could instead compare deaths over a similar time span during the reference period.
--   Sensitivity analysis is specific for this method and this dataset.
+-   The sensitivity analysis is specific for this method and this dataset.
 Other methods or datasets may be more or less sensitive to baseline choice or stratification.
 -   …